-What motivated you (or the project team) to work with Swiss Food Research?
+What motivated you (or the project team) to seek support from InnoSuisse and Swiss Food Research?

 Which research questions and with which partners (research institutes, industry, others) were answered?

 The most important question was: How can the spoilage reaction of the deep-frying oil at the prevailing high temperatures be kept at an acceptable, low level with purely physical processes and automated methods?
 Once these methods have been found, they must be able to be implemented in a commercial deep fryer and sustainably used in the tough daily routine of catering kitchens.

 The research partner is the ILGI, Institute for Food and Drink Innovation of the ZHAW in Wädenswil, industrial partner, on the one hand Gastrofrit, with the task of integrating the process to be developed into the deep fryer, and on the other hand the SV-Group as one of the largest Swiss catering companies to test the deep fryer in practice.